eznix86/bound_service_flutter/README.md

 4. Since it's a bound service, the service should be bound to an application (obligatory).
 5. If the application is killed, the service is killed also by the system.

-Folder to check the codes:
+Files to check the codes:
  - bound_service.dart -- in charge of communicating with Java
  - main.dart -- Top level communication with Java
  - BoundServicePlugin.java -- It is the plugin where all your background code which runs